rust-lang/book/nostarch/chapter21.md

 times because the server isn’t responding with any data.
 When `stream` goes out of scope and is dropped at the end of the loop, the connection is closed as part of the `drop` implementation.
 Browsers sometimes deal with closed connections by retrying, because the problem might be temporary.

+Browsers also sometimes open multiple connections to the server without sending any requests, so that if they *do* later send requests, those requests can happen faster.
+When this happens, our server will see each connection, regardless of whether there are any requests over that connection.
+Many versions of Chrome-based browsers do this, for example; you can disable that optimization by using private browsing mode or using a different browser.

 The important factor is that we’ve successfully gotten a handle to a TCP connection!

 Remember to stop the program by pressing <kbd>ctrl</kbd>-<kbd>C</kbd> when you’re done running a particular version of the code.
 Then restart the program